 Think of someone addicted to sex, as an example, which is an addiction that remains somewhat of a taboo in most societies.
 The person engaging in the addictive act, whatever the addiction, tends to receive a short-term physiological and emotional high… with sex addiction there is clear sense of connection, physical sensation and psychological pleasure – which can be healthy, but when this becomes an addiction, it often results in the person feeling hollow, depleted and in a diminished practical position (e.g. the gambler that bets his salary on a horse race).

-The addictive act, whatever the addiction, doesn’t fill the emptiness that person tends to feel inside for very long.
-Similarly, a kleptomaniac that gets off on the thrill of stealing, has a very pronounced emotional high that is short lived, could come at a significant cost, and doesn’t really do anything to address the deeper issue that is causing the person to act out like this.
+The addictive act, whatever the addiction, doesn’t fill the emptiness that a person tends to feel inside for very long.
+Similarly, a kleptomaniac that gets off on the thrill of stealing, has a very pronounced emotional high that is short-lived, could come at a significant cost, and doesn’t really do anything to address the deeper issue that is causing the person to act out like this.

-That’s not to say people cannot enjoy making love, travelling, exercising, the odd lottery ticket, or having a drink from time to time… these are all perfectly healthy in moderation; what changes in terms of a behaviour becoming addictive behaviour is the subconscious intent and meaning behind the act.
+That’s not to say people cannot enjoy making love, traveling, exercising, the odd lottery ticket, or having a drink from time to time… these are all perfectly healthy in moderation; what changes in terms of a behavior becoming addictive behavior is the subconscious intent and meaning behind the act.

 CHANGE THE ASSOCIATION

 If you have an addiction, then broadly speaking, your brain currently links more pleasure than it does pain to that particular behavior.
 If you were to imagine injecting yourself with heroin each night, a lot of people would shudder at the prospect because they associate a tremendous amount of pain with that behaviour; whereas, the sneakier addictions such as travel, work, exercise and even romance are sneaky because we can socially justify these to ourselves and our peers.